Supreme Court to take up gay rights, DACA, religious freedom in new term

 New York's defunct handgun restriction

-The court is also scheduled to hear its first case on gun rights in nearly a decade, a development that advocates of gun rights are hoping will lead to an expansion of Second Amendment freedoms.
+The court Monday rejected a motion to dismiss its first case on gun rights in almost a decade as moot, saying it will again consider the issue during arguments in the case, scheduled for December.

+Advocates of gun rights are hoping the case will lead to an expansion of Second Amendment freedoms.

 The legal dispute involves an ordinance unique to New York City that allowed residents with a handgun permit to transport the gun, but only to shooting ranges within city limits.
 Gun owners who wanted to practice at ranges outside the city sued and lost, so they appealed to the Supreme Court.
 But after the high court agreed to hear the case, New York promptly rescinded the law, taking it off the books.